Super Machi: Reception

 The Times of India rated the film 2.75/5 and wrote, "Super Machi is an emotional suspense drama with a pure love story, which will appeal to the youth.
 Kalyaan Dhev's sincere performance and good drama in the first half are basic assets."
 A reviewer from Sakshi appreciated the director for bringing novelty in a routine storyline but opined that the emotional scenes in the latter half were poorly executed.
 Raju Aithagoni of Asianet News also echoed the same while praising the film's climax.

 Praveen Kumar Vadla of News18 Telugu felt that it was part-emotional and part-confusing, rating it 2.5/5.
-Pinkvillas Bhavan Sharma, who rated the film 1.5/5, stated that it was entertaining in bits and pieces.
-"On the whole, this romantic drama fails to engage as it lacks a strong point to make the film interesting," she concluded.